 The pursuit of a sports milestone can seem like a march to the inevitable.
 Fans have known for years that barring a catastrophic injury, Derek Jeter would reach 3,000 career hits.
 The only question was how.

-’ captain, answered it Saturday with a performance that ranks among the greatest of his decorated career.
-He slammed a home run in the third inning for his 3,000th hit, and capped a five-hit day with the go-ahead single in the eighth inning of a 5-4 victory over the Tampa Bay Rays at Yankee Stadium
+Jeter, the Yankees’ captain, answered it Saturday with a performance that ranks among the greatest of his decorated career.
+He slammed a home run in the third inning for his 3,000th hit, and capped a five-hit day with the go-ahead single in the eighth inning of a 5-4 victory over the Tampa Bay Rays at Yankee Stadium.

 “Absolute Monarchs” sprawls across Europe and the Levant, over two millenniums, and with an impossibly immense cast: 265 popes (plus various usurpers and antipopes), feral hordes of Vandals, Huns and Visigoths, expansionist emperors, Byzantine intriguers, Borgias and Medicis, heretic zealots, conspiring clerics, bestial inquisitors and more.
 Norwich manages to organize this crowded stage and produce a rollicking narrative.
 He keeps things moving at nearly beach-read pace by being selective about where he lingers and by adopting the tone of an enthusiastic tour guide, expert but less than reverent.